Crazy Auburn Uniform Concepts – Round 8

 Animal Crossing has been the summer hit and I can’t get enough of this game.

 Animal Crossing is such a unique and in-depth game that it was difficult to find an approach for this uniform.
 I went with the mentality of a Minor League baseball team and their often over-the-top promotional uniforms.
-Much like Super Hero Night supersede the team’s branding, so does Animal Crossing take precedent over Auburn’s!
+Much like Super Hero Night supersede the team’s branding, so does Animal Crossing take precedence over Auburn’s!

 The main colors come directly from the special Animal Crossing Nintendo Switch edition.
 I took the leaf logo and made that the main element for the hat and jerseys.
 The number font comes directly from the Animal Crossing logo font.